Where do Floods occur?

 Flash floods can occur almost anywhere there is a relatively short intense burst of rainfall such as during a thunderstorm.
 As a result of these events the drainage system has insufficient capacity or time to cope with the downpour.
 Although flash floods are generally localised, they pose a significant threat because of their unpredictability and normally short duration.

-The Bureau of Meteorology maintains the Australian Flood Warning Centre which contains up-to-date rainfall and river information for all catchments within Australia.
+The Bureau of Meteorology maintains the Australia Rainfall and River Conditions which contains up-to-date rainfall and river information for all catchments within Australia.